stcarlton/Rainman/README.md

 # Rainman
-An AR Card Counting app for IOS
+An AR Card Counting app for iOS.

 ## Description
 Rainman is an augmented reality tool that suggests blackjack betting